Community advocates door knock ahead of voter registration deadline

 WICHITA, Kan.
 (KSNW) – “Hi!
 We’re Root the Power and we just want to talk to the community about voting.
 Are you registered to vote?”
 Tony Le asked.

-He is one of the volunteers door knocking to make sure everyone who is eligible has the chance to vote this November.
+He is one knocking to make sure everyone who is eligible has the chance to vote this November.

 “Say for example that we weren’t here, we may have missed an opportunity for someone that wanted to vote but didn’t have enough motivation or have enough information to seek it out,” Le said.